 Objective, we do not judge.
 We do not defend.
 Our energy is no longer held hostage by suppositions and assumptions.
 We are really free to notice what is happening.
 No matter how terrible, how evil, how bad the behavior is, the armor of our objectivity protects us from engaging in ways that exacerbate the other’s behavior.
 We do not become part of the escalation; the person’s behavior is their own.

 Being compassionate in these circumstances never equals agreement.
 Because we refuse to enable, we may be judged as devoid of compassion.
 But, our compassion is present on the deepest levels.
 We hold space for the person to experience the breadth of their behavior — to learn the life lesson, no matter how difficult or painful, that is inherent in the bad behavior.

 The compassion of “I love you enough” holds a person accountable for their actions.
 We trust that, with compassion, the perpetrator comes to know the ramifications of their behavior.
 Even if they do not, we do not allow our self to be consumed by the angry face of evil perpetrated.

 The compassion of “I love you enough,” for me, is the most difficult form of compassion.
 I am required to be gentle and love unconditionally while not enabling another person’s hurtful behavior.
 Being compassion in this way is not easy, but it is our most deeply authentic practice of compassion.

 Vanessa F. Hurst, ms, is a Mindful Coach, Compassion Consultant, Professional Speaker, and Author who weaves her inner wisdom into all she touches.
+Vanessa offers Neural Synchrony™ sessions to assist clients in navigating their life paths with intuition.
 Contact Vanessa @ email@example.com